Technical SEO10 min read

 Timeline expectations

-See how long SEO takes for more detail.
+See how long SEO takes for more detail on realistic timelines.

 Common new site mistakes

-Launching without content: A 5-page website won't rank.
-Plan content from day one.
+Launching without content is perhaps the most common mistake.
+A 5-page website won't rank for anything competitive.
+Plan your content strategy from day one.

-Obsessing over technical perfection: Good enough technical SEO is fine.
-Content matters more.
+Obsessing over technical perfection wastes time that would be better spent creating content.
+Good enough technical SEO is fine for a new site — content matters more.

 The condensed checklist